saket-sontakke/Protein-Secondary-Structure-Prediction-and-Data-Bank/DOCUMENTATION.md

 **Model:** `qwen2.5-coder:1.5b`

 > [!NOTE]
-> This is an AI generate documentation.
+> This is an AI generated documentation.

 # Table of Contents